 2:10 pm: While she’s exploring, I start working on the big task for the afternoon—harvesting garlic.
 I love growing garlic!
 It is the base to so many meals, and it is so easy to grow.
 Look at these beautiful heads!

 3:23 pm: We’ve got all the garlic out of the ground, now it’s time to sit down and peel off the first layer of skin (to clean them up).
-Craig and I sit on the ground and work on the pile, while Juniper toddles around.
-We talk about (a) our upcoming trip to Canada (b) if we should hire a housekeeper (c) what we want to put in the bed that the garlic just came out of.
+Craig and I sit on the ground and work on the pile while Juniper toddles around.
+We talk about (a) our upcoming trip to Canada, (b) if we should hire a housekeeper, and (c) what we want to put in the bed that the garlic just came out of.

 3:50 pm: Garlic has to cure for 4-6 weeks before you can store it.
 I had a hunch earlier in the Spring that the roof of the chicken coop would be a great place to cure garlic and onions—dry, warm, lots of air circulation—and I was right.
 It’s perfect!
 I spread out all the bulbs—except for a few which I have plans for for dinner.

 4:05 pm: Cocktail hour!
 Craig requests some beergaritas (exactly what it sounds like—half beer, half margarita), while he goes back down to the garden and finishes cleaning up.
 I mix some drinks while Juniper goes back to playing with her button/almond can toy.

 4:10 pm: Those reserved garlic bulbs get decapitated and then thrown in the oven to roast while we sip on our beergaritas on the couch.